-SSICLOPS - Developing the cloud infrastructure for tomorrow
+SSICLOPS: Developing the cloud infrastructure for tomorrow

 « The Scalable and Secure Infrastructures for Cloud Operations (SSICLOPS, pronounced “cyclops”) project focuses on techniques for the management of federated private cloud infrastructures, in particular cloud networking techniques within software-defined data centres and across wide-area networks. […]